boazbk/tcs/lec_01_introduction.md

 Many of the algorithms we mention in this chapter are covered in algorithms textbooks such as those by Cormen, Leiserson, Rivert, and Stein [@CLRS], Kleinberg and Tardos [@KleinbergTardos06],  and Dasgupta, Papadimitriou and Vazirani [@DasguptaPV08].

 The story of Karatsuba's discovery of his multiplication algorithm is recounted by him in [@Karatsuba95].
-As mentioned above, further improvements were made by Toom and Cook [@Toom63, @Cook66],  Schönhage and Strassen [@SchonhageStrassen71], and Fürer [@Furer07].
+As mentioned above, further improvements were made by Toom and Cook [@Toom63, @Cook66],  Schönhage and Strassen [@SchonhageStrassen71], Fürer [@Furer07], and recently by Harvey and Van Der Hoeven [@HarveyvdHoeven2019], see [this article](https://www.quantamagazine.org/mathematicians-discover-the-perfect-way-to-multiply-20190411/) for a nice overview.
-These last papers crucially rely on the _Fast Fourier transform_ algorithm.
-The interesting of the (re)discovery of this algorithm by John Tukey in the context of the cold war is recounted in [@Cooley87FFTdiscovery].
+The last papers crucially rely on the _Fast Fourier transform_ algorithm.
+The fascinating story of the (re)discovery of this algorithm by John Tukey in the context of the cold war is recounted in [@Cooley87FFTdiscovery].
 (We say re-discovery because it later turned out that the algorithm dates back to Gauss [@heideman1985gauss].)
 The Fast Fourier Transform is covered in some of the books mentioned below, and there are also online available lectures such as [Jeff Erickson's](http://jeffe.cs.illinois.edu/teaching/algorithms/).
 See also this [popular article by David Austin](http://www.ams.org/samplings/feature-column/fcarc-multiplication).
 Fast _matrix_ multiplication was discovered by Strassen [@Strassen69], and since then this has been an active area of research. [@Blaser13] is a recommended self-contained survey of this area.